solidfire/solidfire-docker-driver/README.md

 If you're not familiar with godpes it pretty simple.
 You might want to read up on it a bit [here](https://godoc.org/github.com/tools/godep).

-TLDR, install the godep tool, and just do things as you normally would *but* preface the go commands with "godep":
+In short, install the godep tool, and just do things as you normally would *but* preface the go commands with "godep":
-    ```godep go build```
+    ```godep go build```.
-This works with go get and other go commands as well.
+This works with `go get` and other go commands as well.

 ## Configuration